 If any provision of this Agreement is declared invalid by any court, only that provision declared invalid shall be affected and all other provisions shall remain in full force and effect.
 Any ordinance enacted during the term of this Agreement shall not abridge, abrogate, or alter any of the terms of this Agreement.

 The parties acknowledge that during the negotiations that resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the areas of collective bargaining, and that all the understandings and Agreements arrived at by the parties after their exercise of that right and opportunity are set forth in this Agreement.
-Therefore, Employer and Union, for the life of this Agreement, each voluntarily and unqualifiedly waives the right and releases the other from the obligation to bargain collectively with respect to any subject or matter referred to or covered in this Agreement, or with respect to any subject or matter not specifically referred to or covered in this Agreement, even though such subject or matter may not have been within the knowledge or contemplation of either or both parties at the time they negotiated or signed this Agreement.
+Therefore, Employer and Association, for the life of this Agreement, each voluntarily and unqualifiedly waives the right and releases the other from the obligation to bargain collectively with respect to any subject or matter referred to or covered in this Agreement, or with respect to any subject or matter not specifically referred to or covered in this Agreement, even though such subject or matter may not have been within the knowledge or contemplation of either or both parties at the time they negotiated or signed this Agreement.

-IN WITNESS WHEREOF, the parties hereto, acting by and through their respective and duly authorized officers and representatives, have hereto set their hands and seals on this day of , 2023.
+IN WITNESS WHEREOF, the parties hereto, acting by and through their respective and duly authorized officers and representatives, have hereto set their hands and seals on this day of , 2026.